-- 302. BDO is vicariously liable for the acts and omissions of each of its officers, directors, partners, agents and employees as set out above. - 303.
+- 330. BDO is vicariously liable for the acts and omissions of each of its officers, directors, partners, agents and employees as set out above. - 331.
 The acts or omissions particularized and alleged in this Claim to have been done by BDO were authorized, ordered and done by its officers, directors, partners, agents and employees, while engaged in the management, direction, control and transaction of the business and affairs of BDO.
 Such acts and omissions are, therefore, not only the acts and omissions of those persons, but are also the acts and omissions of BDO.

-D. Pöyry
+D. Pövrv

-304. Pöyry is vicariously liable for the acts and omissions of each of its officers, directors, partners, agents and employees as set out above.
+332. Pöyry is vicariously liable for the acts and omissions of each of its officers, directors, partners, agents and employees as set out above.

-305. The acts or omissions particularized and alleged in this Claim to have been done by Pöyry were authorized, ordered and done by its officers, directors, partners, agents and employees, while engaged in the management, direction, control and transaction of the business and affairs of Pöyry.
+Pöyry were authorized, ordered and done by its officers, directors, partners, agents and employees, while engaged in the management, direction, control and transaction of the business and affairs of Pöyry.
 Such acts and omissions are, therefore, not only the acts and omissions of those persons, but are also the acts and omissions of Pöyry.